anno-mods/Anno/README.md

 <br />

-#### :x: Don't Update Your Mod Collection!
+#### :x: Don't Update Your [Mod Collection](https://github.com/anno-mods/Collection) in the old Mod Manager!

 We have to make a reboot - Please check and discuss the <a href="https://github.com/anno-mods/Collection/issues">Issues</a>